kevinsconnolly/BIg_Data/README.md

 Load the DataFrames that correspond to tables into an RDS instance.
 4.)
 Use either PySpark to analyze and determine if the Vine reviews are biased.
 I chose PySpark to create a new notebook and perform an analysis.
+5) Access to Colab is in the OfficeProductsChallenge.ipynb